-“Halesworth Street Names and Places” by Derek Newby
+“Halesworth Street and Place Names ” by Derek Newby

 On sale now at the Museum, Halesworth Book Shop and Halesworth Library. £7.95.
 Order from the Museum for postal delivery